Postcards from Copenhagen: Do you have what it takes?

 There is just one week left to enter BJP’s competition to travel to Copenhagen on an exclusive group commission.
-We share the strongest submissions so far
+We share some of the best submissions so far

 Postcards from Copenhagen is giving three photographers the opportunity to travel to Copenhagen and create an intimate portrait of the Scandinavian city.
 Over one long weekend the winning photographers will create a joint body of work that captures the vibrant Danish capital from multiple perspectives.